Zungeru: Demographics

 In 1926, the town and districts administered from it - Wushishi, Alewa, Guma (population 3440), Koriga (population 801), Kuskaka (population 2108), Makangard (9166), and Tegina (population (4611) - comprised around 35,100 residents.
 Wushishi was populated by Nupe, Hausa, and Gwari; Alewa by Gwari, Bauchi, Hausa, and Kamaku; Guma by Bongu (people), Hausa, Basa, and Bauchi; Koriga by Hausa, Kamaku, and Gwari; Kuskaka by Ura, Ngwoi, Hausa, and Kamaku; Makangard by Makangara; and Tegina by Bauchi, Gwari, Hausa, Kamuku, Ngwoi, and Basa.

-As of 2007, the Hausa, Edo, Igbo, Yoruba, and Fulani are the dominant ethnic groups in Zungeru.
 Christianity and Islam are the main religions.

 Geography and climate

 Zungeru is surrounded by mountains, giving it a lower elevation than the surrounding topography Mountains are located nearby.
 In addition to the Kaduna, the smaller Nnamaye and Tosheta Rivers flow near the town.

 The area surrounding the Zungeru is a mixed wooded savanna; species of plants growing in the area include Afzelia africana, Isoberlinia species, and Burkea africana.
 The town and surrounding country is one of the hottest and most humid parts of Nigeria.

+In Zungeru, the wet season is oppressive and overcast, the dry season is humid and partly cloudy, and it is hot year round.
+Over the course of the year, the temperature typically varies from 60 F to 96 F and is rarely below 54 F or above 102 F.